 Do you have a Freelancer.com account?

 I bet you do, right?
-According to their stats, 1 in every 1,000 people uses Freelancer and the site now has 7 million users.
-Personally, I have made thousands of dollars from this site and still use it to outsource work to writers.
+According to their stats, the site has millions of users.
+Personally, I have made thousands of dollars from this site.

 In case you have an old and dormant account or you want to join, click here to join Freelancer and then continue reading this awesome post on how you can start milking this site of all the cash your wits will allow you to.